-(d) The State Auditor shall administer the distribution of moneys appropriated for Volunteer Fire Department Workers' Compensation Subsidy Program to volunteer fire departments to help defray workers' compensation insurance premium increases.
+(d) The State Auditor shall administer the distribution of moneys appropriated for the Volunteer Fire Department Workers' Compensation Subsidy Program to volunteer fire departments to help defray workers' compensation insurance premium increases.

 (1) Volunteer fire departments shall request supplemental funds by submitting to the Auditor the following information: